DChristianson/vcs-lisp/README.md

     - display cursor can be at end of a list
     - button press opens keyboard
-    - with open keyboard movement selects new value ALPHA
+    - with open keyboard movement selects new value
+    - keyboard opens on curr cell value
+    - scrolls through appropriate values
+ALPHA
   - virtual keyboard 1
-      - opens on curr cell value
-      - scrolls through appropriate values
       - with press display cursor locates curr cell and replaces
   - virtual keyboard 2
       - add new cell